-Top 10 Most Intriguing Average Number of Sexual Partners Statistics
+Top Ten Average Number of Sexual Partners Statistics

-- The reported numbers of sexual partners by women are by half lower than those reported by men in many sex studies.
+- Women’s reported numbers of sexual partners are by half lower than those reported by men in many sex studies.

 - 31% of Americans have had at least two overlapping sexual partners in their lifetime.

 - 2% of women have had more than 50 lovers over their lifetime, regardless of their sexual orientation.

 - In a 2014 survey, 30% of gay men stated having over 50 lovers.

 - The residents of Louisiana reported the highest national number of partners – on average, 15.7.